adamedx/autographps-sdk/ROADMAP.md

 * Swap method and size fields in get-graphlog default view?
 * Add alias for get-graphconnectioninfo
 * Add Set-GraphApplicationCertificate
+* Add file output to new-graphlocalcertificate
+* Should add Remove-GraphApplicationCertificate

 ### Postponed